 MA students in American Studies may simultaneously pursue a Master’s degree with the School of Library and Information Studies.
 Whether the primary degree is in American Studies or in LIS, the dual degree can be completed with a total of 66 credits.

-If the student’s primary degree is American Studies, LIS counts 9 credits at the 600 level.
-Thus only 33 LIS credits for the MLISc are needed instead of 42.
+If the student’s primary degree is American Studies, of the 33 credits required for this MA, LIS counts 9 credits at the 600 level.
+Thus only 30 LIS credits for the MLISc are needed instead of 39, for a total of 63 credits for both degrees.

-If the student’s primary degree is LIS, the Department of American Studies accepts 9 credits from the following so the MA requires 21 American Studies credits:
+If the student’s primary degree is LIS, of the 39 credits required for the MLISc, the Department of American Studies accepts 9 credits from the following so the MA requires 24 American Studies credits:

 Students must apply directly to the School of Library and Information Studies for admission to its Master’s program.